Korean, Edit

 ④ Can provide information about the bacteria’s identity

-① Measure the diameter of the inhibition zone caused by the drug
+① Measure the diameter of the inhibition zone produced by the drug.

-② MIC can be easily determined using an optical microscope
+② MIC can be determined easily using optical microscopy.

 4. Ames Test